As

 the Royal Navy has contracted in size, it is almost inevitable that

-some biographical detail has been lost.
-My objective is to
+some more recent biographical detail has been lost.
+My

-record as much of this at-risk' information as possible, and I
+objective is to record as much of the recoverable information as

 There